imba/imba.io/content/docs/undocumented.md

 This also serves as a list of things that need to be documented more formally, which is better than having all of them in our personal notes.
-Contributions are very welcome, especially:
+Contributions are highly appreciated, especially:

 - Polishing any of these examples or creating your own examples.
 - Moving examples to a relevant location on the documentation.